2025 U.S. Figure Skating Championships

 The 2025 U.S. Figure Skating Championships were held from January 20 to 26, 2025, at the Intrust Bank Arena in Wichita, Kansas.
-Medals were awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels.
+Medals were awarded in men's singles, women's singles, pair skating, and ice dance at the junior and senior levels.
 The results were part of the U.S. selection criteria for the 2025 Four Continents Championships, 2025 World Championships, and 2025 World Junior Championships.
 At the senior level, Ilia Malinin won the men's event, Amber Glenn won the women's event, Alisa Efimova and Misha Mitrofanov won the pairs event, and Madison Chock and Evan Bates won the ice dance event.
-At the junior level, Lorenzo Elano won the men's event, Sophie Jolie Von Felton won the women's event, Reagan Moss and Jakub Galbavy won the pairs event, and Hana Maria Aboian and Daniil Veselukhin won the ice dance event.
+At the junior level, Lorenzo Elano won the men's event, Sophie Joline Von Felten won the women's event, Reagan Moss and Jakub Galbavy won the pairs event, and Hana Maria Aboian and Daniil Veselukhin won the ice dance event.

 Three days after the competition, American Airlines Flight 5342 collided with a helicopter upon approach to Ronald Reagan Washington National Airport in Arlington, Virginia, and plunged into the Potomac River.
-All aboard were killed, including twenty-eight skaters, coaches, and family members returning from the 2025 U.S Championships.
+All aboard were killed, including twenty-eight skaters, coaches, and family members returning from the U.S. Championships.

+Background

+The U.S. Figure Skating Championships are an annual figure skating competition organized by U.S. Figure Skating to crown the national champions of the United States.
+The first U.S. Championships were held in 1914 in New Haven, Connecticut.
+The 2025 U.S. Championships were held from January 20 to 26 at the Intrust Bank Arena in Wichita, Kansas.